 Chicago’s Oldest Cultural Institution

-The Museum continues to share the stories of the city and its people through exhibitions, programs, publications, and digital media.
+A major museum and research center for Chicago and U.S. history, the Museum strives to be a destination for learning, inspiration and civic engagement.
+Through dynamic exhibitions, tours, publications, special events, and programming, the Museum connects people to Chicago’s history and to each other.
 Thousands of school groups from Chicago and the surrounding area visit annually.
-The Abakanowicz Research Center serves thousands each year, from schoolchildren working on History Fair projects to PhD students writing dissertations to filmmakers researching documentaries.
+The Abakanowicz Research Center serves thousands each year, from schoolchildren working on Chicago Metro History Day projects to PhD students writing dissertations to filmmakers researching documentaries.